sourcebroker/secure-hosts-importer/README.rst

 2. Run ``sudo php secure-hosts-importer.php``.
-It will import hosts from this project https://github.com/StevenBlack/hosts from url https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/fakenews-gambling-porn-social/hosts You can change it to your url by setting env var ``HOSTS_IMPORTER__HOSTS_FILE_URL``.
+It will import hosts from this project https://github.com/StevenBlack/hosts from url https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/fakenews-gambling-porn-social/hosts

+   You can change it to your url by setting env var ``HOSTS_IMPORTER__HOSTS_FILE_URL``.

 3. Check your hosts file.
 Between markers there should be your hosts from url injected.
 The old hosts file is backuped under name ``hosts.[date].backup``.
-After few update you can expect to see something like below.
-There is rotation 5 last backups are keep.
+After few updates you can expect to see something like below.
+There is rotation set to keep last 5 backups.

    ::